Glacier Collapses In Italian Alps, Six Dead: Rescuers - UrduPoint

 "An avalanche of snow, ice and rock hit an access path at a time when there were several roped parties, some of whom were swept away," emergency services spokeswoman Michela Canova told AFP.

-She said six people had been confirmed dead and eight were injured.
+Six people had been confirmed dead and eight were injured, she added.

-Two of the injured were taken to hospital in Belluno, another in a more serious condition was taken to Treviso and five to Trento, she said.
+Two of the injured were taken to hospital in Belluno, another in a more serious condition was taken to Treviso and five to Trento.

-"The total number of climbers involved is not yet known," Canova added.
+"The total number of climbers involved is not yet known," said Canova.

 Rescuers in the nearby Veneto region of northeast Italy said they had deployed all their Alpine teams, including sniffer dogs.

+Italian Prime Minister Mario Draghi expressed his "sincerest condolences" to the victims and their families on Twitter.

-- Further collapses feared - Images filmed from a refuge close to the incident show a mix of snow and rock hurtling down the mountain's slopes and causing a thunderous noise.
+- Further collapses feared - Images filmed from a refuge close to the incident show snow and rock hurtling down the mountain's slopes and causing a thunderous noise.

 Other footage shot by tourists on their mobile phones showed the greyish avalanche sweep away everything in its path.